 \\ Gross reductions include decreases in the cost basis of investments resulting from principal collections related to investment repayments or sales, the exchange of one or more existing securities for one or more new securities and the movement of an existing portfolio company out of this category into a different category.

-\\\ For the year ended December 31, 2011.
+\\\ For the twelve months ended December 31, 2011.

-Investment moved out of the non-controlled, affiliated category into the non-controlled, non-affiliated category during the period.
+Investment moved out of non-controlled, affiliated category at December 31, 2011.